SigmaEval/SigmaEval/README.md

 Choosing between them depends on your specific quality goals.
 Are you aiming for a high average performance, or do you need to guarantee a consistent minimum level of quality for most users?

-### A Note on `BinaryEvaluator`
+### A Note on `SuccessRateEvaluator`

-You may have noticed that the functionality of `BinaryEvaluator` is a specific use case of `RatingProportionEvaluator`.
-That is correct. `BinaryEvaluator` is provided as a convenience API for the common scenario where any score of 6 or higher on a 1-10 scale is considered a "success."
+You may have noticed that the functionality of `SuccessRateEvaluator` is a specific use case of `RatingProportionEvaluator`.
+That is correct. `SuccessRateEvaluator` is provided as a convenience API for the common scenario where any score of 6 or higher on a 1-10 scale is considered a "success."

-Internally, `BinaryEvaluator(...)` is equivalent to `RatingProportionEvaluator(min_rating=6, ...)`.
+Internally, `SuccessRateEvaluator(...)` is equivalent to `RatingProportionEvaluator(min_rating=6, ...)`.
 It simplifies test definition when you only need a simple pass/fail judgment based on a fixed threshold.

 ### Appendix A: Example Rubric